larahfelipe/instalens/README.md

 ## About

 If you like to know which users are not following you back on Instagram, you just have found a great tool to help you out with that.
-InstaFollow is a tiny automated tool built with Python and Selenium to list all the users that aren't following you back.
+InstaFollowers is a tiny automated tool built with Python and Selenium to list all the users that aren't following you back.

 ## How to use